 2. Prioritization and Quality of Service (QoS) Management

 An SBC monitors the quality of service status for every session to ensure that calls are lag or jitter-free.
 Data passes through and transfers without any interruptions or packet loss, as well as prioritizing different services and calls.
 For example, emergency calls placed on the network will receive a higher priority than standard calls to ensure they are completed with the highest QoS.
-These help with resource allocation on your network as well as rate limit to prevent bandwidth hogging.
+These help with resource allocation on your network elements as well as rate limit to prevent bandwidth hogging.

 Fault tolerance, which is another key feature, ensures 99.999% uptime for networks because of redundancy.
 Controller intra-chassis redundancy allows for a single unit to have multiple internal instances so that, when a session experiences a fault, the other instances pick up the slack.
 Additionally, single units work in tandem with other hardware or software on your network to ensure that there’s redundancy.